neuraledgeai/GDP-PY/README.md

 ## 🚀 India GDP Growth Forecast

-_A macroeconomic outlook with risks and opportunities_
+A *quick* macroeconomic outlook with risks and opportunities

 - India's GDP to grow **6.93% in 2025**.
 - And **6.92% in 2026**.